 For Linux or Mac

-To check if your installation is working, you can run the unit tests as follows
+To check if your installation is working, you can run the unit tests by cloning the repo then

 $ python3 -m unittest discover test

 We do not support Windows yet.
 For contributing to the latest development version, please see Contributing.

 examples directory, you additionally need to do

 We have the following examples, covering a range of models